 LA Centre for Active Living for receives 20% of funding from the City of Toronto and we are located within a Toronto Community Housing Corporation building as a rent free tenant.

-LA Centre for Active Living receives 30% of funding from the Ontario Seniors Secretariat.
+LA Centre for Active Living receives 30% of funding from the Ministry of Seniors Affairs.

 LA Centre for Active Living also applies for various grants throughout the year to support the needs of our diverse clientele through active programming.

 We are also thankful for the individual and corporate donations we receive.